 Tip 5 – Do Your Personal Best

 Be determined to finish and just do your best.
 Accept help that is offered to you and offer help when/where you can.
 If you encourage someone on the way you will be amazed how much it encourages you.

 That’s it.
 Once you have run a race you will be hooked.
 I survived my first race!
 I completed the course in 4 hours and 30 minutes.
 I traversed over 5 miles up and down Killington Mountain and through 23 obstacles.
 There were people at every obstacle helping each other over/under or through.
 And when it was all over I was ecstatic!
 2017 will be the year I get my Trifecta (The Spartan medal that is made up from 3 individual pieces awarded you as you complete each of the 3 course levels…a Beast…a Super and a Sprint.)
 Be sure to say “Hi” if you see me out there!

 For more information visit: Spartan Races

 About the author

-Annette has left Hallam-ICS to pursue other endeavors, but his contributions to the company continue to be valued.
+Annette has left Hallam-ICS to pursue other endeavors, but her contributions to the company continue to be valued.